Climate Emergency Vigils (Waterloo Region)

 This is not a typical protest or rally.
 While part of the reason we gather is to call on governments to act, it’s also important for us to be together at this time - to feel, to grieve, and to honour the work of so many in responding to the climate emergency, and transitioning to a more sustainable and just world for all.
 We don’t want to be asleep when our house is on fire – instead, we need to “wake up” and remember how much we can still do to respond with compassion, right here in our communities.

 What to bring: This is a vigil; the mood is reflective.
-Hence, while you can bring a protest sign if you wish, it is not required.
-Many of us will be gathering with candles to reinforce the mood of reflection; you are welcome to bring one also or something else that is meaningful to you, so long as it is safe and contributes to the collective creation of a sacred space where all are welcome.
 Most importantly, we invite you to bring your full self as well as your own stillness of spirit, for a period of gathering and mindful reflection with others.
 No RSVP is required.
 Families, friends, partners all welcome.

-Who is organizing: A small group of local activists, actively involved with climate and social justice organizing efforts in Waterloo Region, and inspired by many others.
+Who is organizing: A small group of local activists, actively involved with climate and social justice organizing efforts in Waterloo Region, and inspired by many others - as well as members of varied faith communities co-hosting the vigils.
 Organizers share experience in animating the 50by30WR campaign, advocating for climate emergency declarations across Waterloo Region, supporting A Better Tent City, advocating for Indigenous justice and housing equity, and organizing local climate strikes.
-Organizers come from groups including Divest Waterloo, 50by30WR, and Faith Climate Justice Waterloo Region, among others.
+Organizers come from groups including local faith communities, Divest Waterloo, 50by30WR, and Faith Climate Justice Waterloo Region, among others.

 Organizing commitment: We will strive to lead these vigils in a good way, centering radical love and care for our communities.
 As organizers, we also commit to learning with participants on a shared journey, and will seek to incorporate emerging suggestions and ideas as appropriate.
 If you have helpful feedback, let us know (contact: [email protected])